pr3s10/NLP-Text-Analysis-and-Classification/README.md

 Python, Pandas, NumPy, scikit-learn, NLTK, sentence-transformers, Matplotlib, WordCloud, Requests

 ## Notes
-This project was built as a text analysis and machine learning exercise centered on preprocessing text and comparing different ways to represent, group, and classify documents by topic.
+This project was developed for a UCLA course and was built as a text analysis and machine learning exercise centered on preprocessing text and comparing different ways to represent, group, and classify documents by topic.